hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/3300-denormalize.md

 ## Form Two

 In this format TRANSFORM function takes at least two parameters.
-The difference from form one is instead of listing the fields in parents records, we can nest the children's dataset(s)
+The difference from form one is instead of listing the fields in the parent records, we can nest the children's dataset(s).

 * A LEFT record of the same format as the combined ParentDataset and ChildDataset (the resulting de-normalized record structure)
 * ROWS(RIGHT) dataset of the same format as the child layout.